École nationale de chimie physique et biologie de Paris: CPGE rankings

 The ENCPB have developed partnerships with the École normale supérieure de Cachan and the Université Paris VII allowing students to study at these institutions, but also with a training centre for technical teachers for the Kingdom of Morocco in chemical engineering.
 The ENCPB actively takes part in European programmes (Erasmus, Comett...).

-After the death in 2007 of physician Pierre-Gilles de Gennes, Nobel Prize laureate, the ENCPB was renamed "lycée Pierre-Gilles-de-Gennes - ENCPB" after him, and became a general and technological lycée with the development of a general S (SVT and SI) stream parallel to the lab technology stream.
+After the death in 2007 of physician Pierre-Gilles de Gennes, Nobel Prize in Physics laureate, the ENCPB was renamed "lycée Pierre-Gilles-de-Gennes - ENCPB" after him, and became a general and technological lycée with the development of a general S (SVT and SI) stream parallel to the lab technology stream.

 Distribution

 Currently, the ENCPB has 1920 students in four study cycles: